stutterk1d/PickleballMatchAnalysis/README.md

 # Pickleball Match Analysis

-This repository holds a data science project for predicting pickleball match outcomes.
+This repository is a data science project for predicting pickleball match outcomes.
 You can find the code to scrape, clean, analyze, and model pickleball data here.
 I built a machine learning pipeline using XGBoost and K-Means clustering to classify different players.
 You can also run a Streamlit application to interact with the findings.

 ## Project Structure